SUMMER 2021 Internships - Virtual/remote Only

 At the present time, due to COVID-19, we are only able to approve internships that are offered virtually and/or remotely.
-If you are able to host CSUF students in remote internships please follow the steps below and use the "COVID-19 Virtual Internship" position type when posting your internship opportunities.
-You will find additional information about virtual internship requirements as you complete the process.
+If you are able to host CSUF students in remote internships please follow the steps below and use the "COVID Intern" position type when posting your internship opportunities.

 Thank you for your interest in hosting a Titan as an academic intern.
 Academic Internships are a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application, training, and skills development in a professional setting.
 Academic internships give students opportunities to gain valuable applied experience and make connections in professional fields they are considering for career paths; and give employers the opportunity to guide, train and evaluate talent.